divio/divio-cloud-docs/how-to/upgrade-postgres.rst

 6. Rename the prefix for the old database version from ``DEFAULT`` to ``OLD``.
 7. Detatch the ``OLD`` database service.
 8. Rename the prefix for the new database version from ``NEW`` to ``DEFAULT``.
-9. Deploy the environmnet(s).
+9. Deploy the environment(s).

-Your environmnet is now using the new PostgreSQL service for the upgraded version.
+Your environment is now using the new PostgreSQL service for the upgraded version.

 Risks
 -----